realtymaps/nginx-buildpack/readme.md

 See [scripts/build_nginx.sh](scripts/build_nginx.sh) for the build steps.
 Configuring is as easy as changing the "./configure" options.

-In order to update the binary you should fork this repository, clone this repo into a new (STANDART STACK) heroku application while making your build changes, then download the binary from the incorporated web server and update the corresponding files in the build folder
+In order to update the binary you should fork this repository, clone this repo into a new (STANDARD STACK) heroku application while making your build changes, then download the binary from the incorporated web server and update the corresponding files in the build folder

 ### Application/Dyno coordination